Skip to main content

 • Use user scope for user-specific preferences

-• Use card scope for card-specific programs (e.g., category-specific rewards cards)
+• Use card scope for card-specific rules (e.g., category-specific rewards cards)

 Error Handling